 The physical examination will differ depending on the location of the branchial cleft cyst.

 Epithelium lines the branchial anomalies.
 Cystic lesions are more common than fistulae, but they usually present later, usually in the second decade of life.
-Cysts most often present as non-tender soft tissue masses beneath the SCM muscle.
+Cysts most often present as non-tender soft-tissue masses beneath the sternocleidomastoid muscle.
 However, they may present with acute infection.
 Change in size during upper respiratory infections is noted in up to 25%.
 The anomalies have been classified into 4 types.
 Type-1 anomalies are superficial but located deep to the platysma and cervical fascia, along with the anterior border of the SCM muscle.
 Type-2 anomalies are the most frequent.
 They run deep to the SCM muscle and anterior or posterior to the carotid artery.
 Type-3 lesions occur between the carotid bifurcation and rest adjacent to the pharynx.
 Type-4 lesions are medial to the carotid sheath and close to the pharynx at the level of the tonsillar fossa.

 Third and fourth branchial cleft cysts are rare.
 They are normally on the left side of the neck or the suprasternal notch/clavicular area.
 Typically they present as a firm mass or infected cyst draining to the piriformis sinus tract.
 The fistula is usually seen infected, or patients have repeated surgery for their branchial cleft anomalies.

 Fine-needle aspiration is helpful to distinguish a branchial cleft cyst from malignant neoplasm.

 The treatment of a branchial cleft cyst is typically elective excision due to the risk of infection or present infection, further enlargement, or malignancy.
 There is typically no urgency; clinicians can defer excision beyond 3 to 6 months of age or allow treatment of an acute infection.
 However, in the event the infant presents with airway compromise or an obstructed air, indicates emergent surgery.
 Systemic antibiotics and aspiration are generally preferable to incision and drainage which might produce more distortion of the surgical planes.
 However, when the diagnosis is unclear, the latter allows biopsy of the cyst wall, and this can help to differentiate between an infected branchial cleft cyst and simple bacterial lymphadenitis.